GoodAI/goodai-ltm/README.md

 Internally, the memory will chunk and index the text automatically.

-Text can be associated with an arbitrary metadata object, such as:
+Text can be associated with an arbitrary metadata dictionary, such as:

-    mem.add_text("Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore\n", metadata={'timestamp': '2023-04-19', 'type': 'generic'})
+    mem.add_text("Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore\n", metadata={'timestamp': time.time(), 'type': 'generic'})

 To retrieve a list of passages associated with a query, call the `retrieve` method: